BA (Hons)

 In the final year, students have the opportunity to examine financial management at a higher level.
 They can tailor their degree by selecting from a range of options aligned to individual interested and career ambitions.

-In addition, all full-time students have the opportunity to take undertake a year-long work placement after the second year.
-Those who choose this route do not pay tuition fees for that year but will be required to cover their travel, accommodation, and general living costs.
+Full-time students have the option of a year-long professional practice placement after the second year, providing real-world experience.
+A Placement Year Fee is payable to the University of Lincoln during this year for students joining in 2025/26 and beyond.
+Students are expected to cover their own travel, accommodation, and living costs.
 Students are expected to source their own placement, and tutors can provide support during the process if required.

 Modules